RIL promoter group confirms no encumbrance on shares in FY26

 *this image is generated using AI for illustrative purposes only.

-Reliance Industries Holding Private Limited, on behalf of 47 individuals and entities belonging to the promoter and promoter group of Reliance Industries , declared that no encumbrance was created on the shares held by them during the financial year 2025-26.
-This declaration was submitted to the stock exchanges on April 9, 2026, under Regulation 31(4) of the SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011.
+Reliance Industries Holding Private Limited and Reliance Welfare Association, on behalf of entities belonging to the promoter and promoter group of Reliance Industries , declared that no encumbrance was created on the shares held by them during the financial year 2025-26.
+These declarations were submitted to the stock exchanges on April 9, 2026, under Regulation 31(4) of the SEBI (Substantial Acquisition of Shares and Takeovers) Regulations, 2011.

-The filing confirms that the promoter group entities have not pledged or created any charge on the shares of Reliance Industries Limited held directly or indirectly at any point during FY26.
+The filings confirm that the promoter group entities have not pledged or created any charge on the shares of Reliance Industries Limited held directly or indirectly at any point during FY26.
 The disclosure is a mandatory compliance requirement under the Takeover Regulations to ensure transparency regarding the holding status of promoter shares.

-The following table lists the entities that form part of the promoter and promoter group for this declaration:
+The following table lists the entities that form part of the promoter and promoter group for these declarations:

 Sr. No. Name